University of Michigan School of Information

 In partnership with city staff, small teams of 4-6 students work over three weeks to develop, proctor and report on user tests of government information tools with citizens of various local Michigan municipalities.

 Learn more and apply in M-Compass: Information: Citizen User Testing (CUTgroup)

 “I want[ed] to directly interact with people and communities, and that’s what CUTgroup is all about.”

-The CID Summer Fellowship is a nine-week experience supported by mentors from the information/tech industry, experts in civic tech and a cohort of other fellows working in Michigan communities.
+The Citizen Interaction Design (CID) Summer Fellows program is a nine-week experience supported by mentors from the information/tech industry, experts in civic tech, and a cohort of other fellows working in Michigan communities.
 CID summer fellows gain valuable experience working with public sector leaders to address pressing community issues.

 When: Nine weeks in the summer